chaintng/fullstack-developer-assignment/README.md

 * Partners bid on unique rooms
 * Rooms should be returned in list of auctionable rooms ordered by time remaining for bidding
 * Each room has minimal allowed bid
-* Bid with higher price wins
+* Bid with higher price wins (If multiple bids have same price, the first bid win)
-  * If new price is greater than old one by 5%
 * Each room is opened for bids for 10 minutes
   * If new bid is received less than 1 minute from the end of room auction then auction time is automatically extend by 1 minute (to prevent bidding in last seconds with anyone else being able to overbid)